AlexanderSehr/AzureAPICrawler/README.md

 - Fetch data for the resource type with parameters
 - Fetch data for child resources
 - Extension resources like RBAC, Private Endpoints, etc.?

+# Known issues

+## Diagnostic Settings
-  > Note: The data source for Diagnostic Locks & Metrics is not 100% reliable
+The data source for Diagnostic Logs & Metrics is not 100% reliable

+## Locks
-  > Note: The data source for Locks is not 100% reliable.
+The data source for Locks is not 100% reliable.
 Currently it is assumed that all top-level resources besides those in the Authorization Namespace support locks

+## RBAC
+The logic to determine if a resource supports RBAC also includes resources that 'could' have roles (as per their resource type) but actually don't support them